Madame Gu: History

 In March 2022, Forbes reported that the yacht Madame Gu, formerly known as Dream, was still owned by Andrei Skoch.
 At 325 feet and registered in the Cayman Islands with a value of $156 million, by that month it had been sanctioned by the US, EU, UK, Australia, Canada, Japan, and Switzerland.
 It was recorded in the UAE on March 6, and blocked by the US on June 2, 2022.
 When designating it blocked property, US Department of the Treasury noted it contained a private helicopter, an elevator, beach club, gym, and also required "significant maintenance and repair" including around $1 million for painting annually.
 On June 23, 2022, it was recorded docked in Dubai, and had been since March 25.
 The Washington Post said the docking was a "a test for the close partnership between the United States and United Arab Emirates."
 It was observed flying an Emirati flag.

 Design

 The length of the yacht is 99 m and the beam is 13.60 m.
 The draught of Madame Gu is 4.60 m.
 The hull material is steel, while the superstructure is made out of aluminum with teak laid decks.
 The yacht is Lloyd's registered, issued by the Cayman Islands.

 Engine

 The main engines are two MTU 20V 4000 M73 with a power of 4.828 hp each.
 Madame Gu can reach a maximum speed of 24 kn.

 Prizes

-At the World Superyachts Award gala in Amsterdam she won the award for best Displacement Motor Yacht of 2,000GT and above.
-She was also presented with prize of Superyacht of the Year 2014.
+At the World Superyachts Award gala in Amsterdam, she won the award for best Displacement Motor Yacht of 2,000GT and above.
+She was also presented with the prize of Superyacht of the Year 2014.